 It is my position that we must begin to integrate our innovative technology goals with a well-developed implementation plan and an imaginative long-term strategy.
 Too often we ignore the fundamentals of proven implementation strategies because of time constraints and/or cost.
 It is also a common mistake to discount long range planning because “everything is going to change anyway.”
 Many are of the belief that anything beyond just keeping up is too complex and unpredictable.

 Technical innovation will be critical to every organization’s ability to compete going forward, but increasingly it will be the effectiveness of the effort, i.e., how successfully it is deployed that will be the competitive differentiator and provide true ROI.
-This being the case, it will not be the speed with which we acquire and deploy technology that will matter most, but the timeless qualities of thoughtful, patient and visionary leadership that be will the ultimate competitive advantage.
+This being the case, it will not be the speed with which we acquire and deploy technology that will matter most, but the timeless qualities of thoughtful, patient and visionary leadership that will be the ultimate competitive advantage.